iidogninjx1/goobermc/README.md

 	https://iidogninjx1.github.io/goobermc/

-	I checked the remote — there is only a `main` branch on origin.
-If you prefer a different Pages source (for example `gh-pages` or the `docs/` folder), update the repository Settings → Pages on GitHub.

 Notes
 - The page stores values in `localStorage` (if used) and provides copy-to-clipboard buttons for Java and Bedrock addresses.
 - JavaScript is inline in `index.html` to keep the page highly portable.